Joint degree distributions of preferential attachment random graphs: Proof of Theorem

-We first need some intermediate results.
+We need some intermediate lemmas to prove Proposition~\ref{PROP3}.
 Denote by~$\bPclas{b}{w}{m}$ the distribution of white balls in a classical P\'olya urn after~$m$ completed draws, starting with~$b$ black and~$w$ white balls.
 Denote by~$\bPimm{\ell}{b}{w}{m}$ the number of white balls after~$m$ completed steps in the following P\'olya urn with immigration, starting with~$b$ black and~$w$ white balls: at the~$n$th step, a ball is picked at random from the urn and returned along with an additional ball of the same color; additionally, if~$n$ is a multiple of~$\ell$, then a black ball is added \emph{after} the~$n$th draw and return.

 \begin{lemma} Let~$\ellp = k-s+1$.
 If~$k \geq s$, we have \ben{ M_k (n) \sim \bbPimm{\ell}{1}{m_s+\ell \ellp+(k-s)}{n-\ell \ellp}. } Furthermore, conditionally on~$M_{k+1}(n)$, we have \ben{ M_k(n)\sim } \end{lemma} \begin{proof} To prove \eq{3} note that the number of balls having a color in the set~$\{1,\dots,k\}$ is deterministic up to the point where the first ball of color~$k+1$ appears in the urn; this is the case after~$\ell\ellp=\ell(k-s+1)$ completed draws.
-At that time we have~$M_{k}(\ell\ellp)+1=m_s+(\ell+1)\ellp$, so that $M_{k}(\ell\ellp) = m_s+\ell\ellp+(k-s)$.
+At that time we have~$M_{k}(\ell\ellp)+1=m_s+(\ell+1)\ellp$, so that~$M_{k}(\ell\ellp) = m_s+\ell\ellp+(k-s)$.
 After that, consider all balls of colors~$\{1,\dots,k\}$ as `white' balls and all balls of colors~$\{k+1,\dots,\}$ as `black' balls.
 The number of `white' balls for the remaining~$n-\ell\ellp$ steps now behaves exactly like~$\bPimm{\ell}{b}{w}{m}$ with~$b=1$,~$w=m_s+\ell\ellp+(k-s)$ and~$m=n-\ell \ellp$.

 To prove the second line of \eq{4}, consider all balls of colors~$\{1,\dots,k\}$ as `white' balls and balls of color~$k+1$ as `black' balls.
 After time~$\ell\ellp$ the number of `white' balls now behaves exactly like~$\bPclas{b}{w}{m}$ with~$b=1$,~$w=M_{k}(\ell\ellp)$, and~$m$ being the number of times a ball among colors~$\{1,\dots,k+1\}$ was picked after time~$\ellp$, which is just~$M_{k+1}(n)-m_s-(\ell+1)\ellp$.